SFTtech/openage/doc/nyan/api_reference/reference_aux.md

     priority          : int
 ```

-State changes alter the *base state* of a game entity which is defined by the abilities and modifers stored in a `GameEntity` object.
+State changes alter the *base state* of a game entity which is defined by the abilities and modifiers stored in a `GameEntity` object.
 They are allowed to enable new and disable existing abilities as well as modifiers.
 Multiple state changes can be applied at once.
 Only abilities and modifiers with a priority *lower than or equal to* (<=) the one defined in the `StateChanger` object will be disabled.

 **enable_abilities**
 A set of abilities that are enabled when the state change is active.